ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-07-21-katalon-as-the-first-step-towards-automated-tests.md

 ![](https://lh6.googleusercontent.com/PFnJWZi54E-qlt7JHsaD2JzosQzKlcK-WgWeWSSd1bdEjkqiTCyRpNTNPGgCguFKFcfT09LxWwFpCLNtL6bOhznH_b3wa2qVaNSvwLKu1rnybN_2xmRecg7Y4gv8zov_PXr2XRzi)

-In the logs we should see the entry “Test case passed”.
+In the logs we should see the entry "Test case passed".
 Therefore, everything went well, the locators were selected correctly.

-If we need to convert our script into an automated test written in the programming language we need , using some of its frameworks, click “Export” and in the “Format” drop-down menu, select the one we need.
+If we need to convert our script into an automated test written in the programming language we need , using some of its frameworks, click "Export" and in the "Format" drop-down menu, select the one we need.

 ![](https://lh4.googleusercontent.com/upH1NKj7-CjyF-z__oTubjDVhWs90h_pYlcLSqqAUQISbIlq4oK-_P1r54FXNuZOn7eJcmNzNMaPJq3BlNhH-RJ8DOgY0RNcyBB-S4HilF54GHW9UPS4B86T8UGj9omkwfhyiGzJ)